How the Gut Microbiome interacts with The mucus layer

 There are a few reasons why a mucus layer is an ideal place for our microbiota.
 This region is especially important for bacteria that feed on carbohydrates because mucins are 50% carbohydrates!
 Bacteria have specialized proteins (adhesins) that bind to different glycans (carbohydrate structures) on mucins, as well as enzymes that cleave and transport these glycans into the bacteria to be used as energy.
 In this way, bacteria prevent being flushed away by the intestinal fluids and are in an environment rich in food.

 For our cells, this is a favorable situation too!
-Usually, bacteria that live in the outer mucus layer are less virulent and do not form biofilms on top of the epithelial cells, as well as limit the amount of space for pathogenic bacteria.
+Usually, bacteria that live in the outer mucus layer are less virulent and do not form biofilms on top of the epithelial cells, and limit the amount of space for pathogenic bacteria.
 To maintain this symbiotic relationship, our cells must constantly produce mucins.
 It is thought that one of the beneficial effects of probiotic bacteria is to enhance mucin production and strengthen the intestinal cell monolayer through tight junction regulation.1

 Have you wondered why we have different microbiota depending on the anatomical location we look at?